getfem/getfem/doc/sphinx/source/userdoc/model_contact_friction_large_sliding.rst

    :scale: 100

-It is impossible to distinguish between valid and invalid contact situations without a global topological criterion (such as in [Pantz2008]_), a fortiori for self-contact detection.
+It is impossible to distinguish without fail between valid and invalid contact situations without a global topological criterion (such as in [Pantz2008]_), a fortiori for self-contact detection.
 However, this kind of criterion can be very costly to implement.
 Thus, one generally implements some simple heuristic criteria which cannot cover all the possible cases.
 We present such a set of criteria here.
 They are of course perfectible and subject to change.
 First, in :ref:`figure<ud-fig-invalidcontact>` one can see a certain number of situations of valid or invalid contact that criteria have to distinguish.

 .. _ud-fig-invalidcontact: